-With Agents of S.H.I.E.L.D.
-Season 4 due to launch on September 20th, fans are eagerly anticipating the #MCU debut of a classic superhero — #GhostRider!
-Although the concept of 'Ghost Rider' was first created in 1972, Marvel Entertainment has surprised us all by using the newest incarnation of the character, Robbie Reyes.
-The vast majority of fans are excited, but others are sceptical, and some are pretty frustrated that they won't be seeing the classic Johnny Blaze character.
-Why has #Marvel made this choice?
+Agents of S.H.I.E.L.D.
+Season 4 has wasted no time diving into the supernatural - with the #MCU debut of a classic superhero, #GhostRider!
+Although the concept of 'Ghost Rider' was first created in 1972, Marvel Entertainment surprised us all by focusing in on the newest incarnation of the character, Robbie Reyes.
+A handful of episodes in, we now know exactly why #Marvel made this choice...

 Here are three reasons!